onnx/onnx/docs/Operators.md

 * <a name="ArgMax"></a><a name="argmax"></a>**ArgMax**

-  Computes the indices of the max elements of the input tensor's element along the provided axes.
-The resulted tensor has the same shape as the input if keepdims equal 1.
+  Computes the indices of the max elements of the input tensor's element along the provided axis.
+The resulted tensor has the same rank as the input if keepdims equal 1.
   If keepdims equal 0, then the resulted tensor have the reduced dimension pruned.
   The type of the output tensor is integer.
   * **attribute**:
     <dl>
-      <dt>axes</dt>
+      <dt>axis</dt>
-      <dd>A list of integers, along which to reduce max.</dd>
+      <dd>The axis in which to compute the arg indices</dd>
       <dt>keepdims</dt>
       <dd>Keep the reduced dimension or not, default 1 mean keep reduced dimension.</dd>
     </dl>